omarijalagania/omarijalagania/README.md

 ## About me

-I am flexibIe, relia bIe andpossess excellent time kee ping skills.
-I am an enthusiastic, self-motivated, reliabIe, responsible and hard working person.
+I am flexibIe, reliable and possess excellent time keeping skills.
+I am an enthusiastic, self-motivated, responsible and hard working person.
 I am a mature team worker and adaptabIe to aII chaIenging situations.
 I am able to work well both in a team environment as well as using own initiative.